splunk/observability-workshop/content/en/tko/session-5/docs/fix-apache.md

     memory: "4Mi"
 ```

 Save the above changes.
-Now, we must delete the existing StatefulSet and re-create it:
+Now, we must delete the existing StatefulSet and re-create it.
+StatefulSets are immutable, so we must delete the existing one and re-create it with the new changes.

-Why do we delete StatefulSet?
-What is a StatefulSet?

 ``` bash
 kubectl delete statefulset php-apache -n apache